SynergiTech/laravel-postal/README.md

 This library integrates [Postal](https://github.com/atech/postal) with the standard Laravel mail framework.

-Notice: This package only works for Laravel versions >= 5.6 and < 7.
+Notice: Need this package for Laravel < 7?
+Use version 2.

 ## Install